not001praween001/stockMN-exe/README.md

 stockMN-exe
 ===========

 stockMN is a local product trader managing program.
-It includes easy apartment managemet feature, product selling helper, godown management feature.
+It includes easy apartment management feature, product selling helper, godown management feature.

 Here is my backup repository and you can clone or download for free.